MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 ### Game Mode Examples

 Here's a list of example cartridges you can make with these settings:
-1) Pokemon Red, Blue, Yellow, and Green on one cartridge with separate save files that changes via powering the Game Boy off and on again: **Mode 1B** with 1024 Kbit SRAM
+1) Pokemon Red, Blue, Yellow, and Green on one cartridge with separate save files that changes via powering the Game Boy off and on again: **Mode 1B** with 1 Mbit SRAM
 2) Pokemon Gold and Silver with the same save file that hotswaps when you press the button on the cartridge (changing ames during gameplay): **Mode 3C** with 256 Kbit SRAM
 3) Pokemon Crystal with a reset button: **Mode 4A, 4B, or 4C** (program Pokemon Crystal into both ROM banks)